SPARC-FAIR-Codeathon/SPARClet/README.md

 ## Solution

 We created Sparclet, a pypi application that allows flatmaps to be viewed in (Jupyter Notebook)[https://jupyter.org/] and be interacted in nivel ways using the (ipyleaflet library)[https://github.com/jupyter-widgets/ipyleaflet] to help facilitate an individualized research process.
-The functions we created are:
-1. Viewing two maps side by side in a split map. there are different approaches:
-   - a chosen SPARC flatmap compared to another chosen SPARC flatmap
-   - a chosen image or flatmap from an outside source compared with a SPARC flatmap
-2. Apply annotations from metadata to flatmap i.e anatomical nomenclature
-3. The ability to hover over map and get real time feedback
-4. Markers on flatmap for defined anatomy
-5. The ability to annotate the map by adding polygons, lines, or text
+We went about this using the following solutions.
+1. Simplified the process of retrieving flatmaps from their APIs by building a python routine that requires a user to only provide the model number of a species or a model to generate the maps locally.
+2. Added functions pertaining to adding markers and annotations that could be stored as study-specific file on a server.
+3. Added multiple functionalities such as layer control, hovering annotations, custom drawing tools, heatmaps and antpaths for interacting with the flatmaps
+4. We also attempted to provide additonal fucntionalities such as comparing cross species maps with a splitmap feature with respect to specific anatomical regions.
+A search bar that could be used for navigating annotations and obtain methods used in relevant studies.
+5. Created a new open source python library that coule be used by the SPARC community in the future.
+The additional fucntionalities mentioned above will be the subjects of open source contributions to our library.

 ## Functions

 Listed below are functions that can be called in regard to their class

+### CustomWTKLayer class
+    _get_data1: stores annotaion data in self.data

 ### Build_map class

-This class wraps access to the flatmap server and the consequent construction of the ipyLeaflet map object.
-It asks the server for the set of flatmaps available on that server.
-The user can currently select which map to use via a numerical index or tag.
-In the future we plan to make this selection more human-friendly.

     __init__: this is the function that calls the class itself. the parameters it takes in are the server url and the tag.
 The tag is the index in the list of image layers in the server.
 To determine the tag you will have to use a GET request like below

      import requests